 Tissue sampling

-A biopsy can be taken with a needle or during different types of surgical procedures:
+A biopsy can be taken in different ways, including:

-- with a needle – a sample of cells may be collected with a fine needle (fine needle biopsy), or a tissue sample may be collected with a larger needle (core biopsy).
-A fine needle or core biopsy can be done during an endoscopic scan.
+• with a needle – a sample of cells may be collected with a fine needle (fine needle biopsy), or a tissue sample may be collected with a larger needle (core biopsy).
+A fine needle or core biopsy can be done during an endoscopic procedure.
 Another method is to insert the needle through the skin of the abdomen, using an ultrasound or CT scan for guidance.

-- during a laparoscopy – also called keyhole or minimally invasive surgery, a laparoscopy is sometimes used to look inside the abdomen to see if the cancer has spread to other parts of the body.
+• during keyhole surgery – also called a laparoscopy or minimally invasive surgery, a laparoscopy is sometimes used to look inside the abdomen to see if the cancer has spread to other parts of the body.
 It can also be done to take tissue samples before any further surgery.

 Staging pancreatic cancer